 - The right of a roommate to study and sleep has priority over your right to entertain guests in your room.

 - Because of disturbances to hall residents and the potential for injury to bystanders, outdoor games are limited to the lawns south of Pantzer Hall, east of the second sidewalk in front of Craig Hall, and on the River Bowl.
 Drumming activities should be taken to the River Bowl area.

-The Residence Life Office must also be notified when a student or student's dependent residing in University residence halls or University Villages is designated as a violent or sexual offender within 24 hours following such designation by a county, state, or federal court.
-The University reserves the right to review the student tenant's or student tenant dependent's offender status and the potential risk to the community due to the tenant's or tenant dependent's residence in the University residence halls or University Villages.
+The Residence Life Office must also be notified when a student or student's dependent residing in University Residence Halls or apartments is designated as a violent or sexual offender within 24 hours following such designation by a county, state, or federal court.
+The University reserves the right to review the student tenant's or student tenant's dependent's offender status and the potential risk to the community due to the tenant's or tenant's dependent's residence in the University Residence Halls or apartments.
 After such review the University may deny occupancy to a tenant or a tenant's dependent based on either offender's designation status.
 A student's failure to provide this required notification may also result in the student's unauthorized occupancy of University premises or other University of Montana Student Conduct Code violations, subjecting the student to Student Conduct Code disciplinary proceedings.

-Because of the physical danger, annoyance to residents, and the possibility of fires, possession or discharge of fireworks, noxious chemicals, burning incense, or explosives in the residence halls or on the campus is prohibited.
-The University of Montana offers weapons storage through the Office of Public Safety.
-Weapons can be stored or checked out Monday through Friday from 8:00am to 5:00pm; special appointment are available upon request.
-Please contact 406-243-6130 or 406-243-6131 (Office of Public Safety Dispatch) for additional information or to speak with an officer.
+Because of the physical danger, annoyance to residents, and the possibility of fires, possession or discharge of fireworks, noxious chemicals, burning incense, or explosives in the Residence Halls or on campus is prohibited.
+The University of Montana offers weapons storage through the UM Police Department.
+Weapons can be stored or checked out Monday through Friday from 8:00 am to 5:00 pm.
+Special appointments are available upon request.
+Please contact (406) 243-6130 or (406) 243-6131 (UMPD Dispatch) for additional information or to speak with an officer.